 Ian runs trips into the forests of Okarito most nights of the summer; these trips are very popular and Ian only takes a limited number of people so as not to disturb the birds and have a much greater chance of success of viewing Rowi in their natural environment.
 It’s advisable to book well in advance to ensure a spot.
 You can find his office in the middle of the village on the left as you drive through Okarito.

 There’s also the opportunity to see Okarito Lagoon by boat; Okarito Boat Tours, piloted and guided by Swade, operates tours throughout summer across the lagoon viewing some of the 70 odd species of birds that have been observed in the area.
-Their office can be found on the right as you drive through Okarito.
+Their office can be found on the left just before the turn-off to the wharf.

 There’s a good range of accommodation available in Okarito.
 There are a couple of self-catering lodges like the Okarito Beach House or Code Time Lodge, and a number baches/cribs/holiday homes spread throughout town.
 We look after a couple of these holiday homes and usually have a good idea of what might be available as not everything is advertised online – get in touch with us and we’ll try to help.